puma13992/digial-patient/README.md

 - __Navigation Bar__
   - The navigation bar appears on each page.
   - The home screen can be displayed by clicking on the logo on the left side.
-  - The navigation bar for unauthenticated users contains links to the home screen, register and login.
+  - The navigation bar for unauthenticated users contains links to the home screen (via de logo), register and login.

   ![Navigation bar unauthenticated users](static/media/readme/navigation-bar-unauthenticated.png)

-  - The navigation bar for authenticated users contains links for logout and a drop down menu with links to the five important pages of the website: Overview (profile), personal data, medication/diseases, doctors, contacts.
+  - The navigation bar for authenticated users contains links for the home screen (via de logo), logout and a drop down menu with links to the five important pages of the website: Overview (profile), personal data, medication/diseases, doctors, contacts.

   ![Navigation bar authenticated users](static/media/readme/navigation-bar-authenticated.png)
   ![Navigation bar authenticated users dropdown](static/media/readme/navigation-bar-authenticated-drop-down.png)